Ulli-Aech/Project_Data_Thieves/README.md

 It contains data about deforestation and biodiversity.

 2) https://awionline.org/content/list-endangered-species#mammals
-It contains data about mammalls and their conservation status.
+It contains data about mammalls and how endengerous as a species they are

 On the other hand, we collected CSV files from the following sources:

 1)

+- Mammals by location classified by conservation status

 2)

+- Timeline evolution of the percentage of protected areas by country (table with country code only, additional table was added to merge the country names)

 ## Database